 • Food is any substance or mixture of natural or manufactured substances that serve to provide matter and energy to the body.

 • Nutrients are the chemical substances that are in food, essential for the development of life.

 Based on the amount of nutrients that each person needs to consume on a daily basis, these nutrients are categorized into two groups.
 These are macronutrients, which should be consumed in fairly large amounts, and micronutrients, which are only required in small amounts.

 ‘Macro’ means large.
 As their name suggests these are nutrients which people need to eat regularly and in a fairly large amount.
-They include carbohydrates, fats, proteins, fiber and water.
+They include carbohydrates, fats, proteins.
 These substances are needed for the supply of energy, growth, for metabolism and other body functions.
 Macronutrients provide a lot of calories but the number of calories provided varies depending on the food source.
 For example, each gram of carbohydrate or protein provides four calories, while fat provides nine calories for each gram.

 What happens when Nutrients are lacking?
 What if you consume them excessively?

 - Diseases due to deficiency: In these cases, malnutrition, anemia, osteoporosis, scurvy, or rickets can appear.

 - Excess diseases: Obesity.
 In the case of celiac disease, the body “poorly processes” gluten.